Harshil258/Wallpaper_advance/README.md

 wallpaper advance app

 Features :
-Clean and Simple User Interface
+-Clean and Simple User Interface
-Unlimited copiright Free Full HD images from pixel and unsplash Segregated among different categories
+-Unlimited copiright Free Full HD images from pixel and unsplash -Segregated among different categories
-View your favorite background beforehand
+-View your favorite background beforehand
-Set wallpaper instantly
+-Set wallpaper instantly
-Download wallpaper as and when you wan
+-Download wallpaper as and when you wan
-Share wallpaper with your friends
+-Share wallpaper with your friends
-Share App with your friends
+-Share App with your friends

 All wallpapers comes from opensource api which are unspalsh and pixels. all data which you can see comes from both of these sites.